telliott99/Crypto-new/part2/fta.rst

 From this it follows that :math:`p_1 q_1 | n` and hence :math:`q_1 = n/p_1`.
 But :math:`n/p_1` is less than *n* and has the unique prime factorization :math:`p_2 p_3 \dots`.

 Since :math:`q_1` is not a *p*, this is impossible.
-Hence there cannot be any abnormal numbers and this is the fundamental theorem.
+Hence there cannot be any abnormal numbers, and this is the fundamental theorem.